 National Preparedness Month (recognized each September) is an opportunity to raise awareness about the importance of emergency preparedness, to encourage all Americans to better prepare their homes and communities for emergencies, and to recognize the contributions made by our nation's police, firefighters, and emergency response personnel.

-In recognition of National Preparedness Month and for use throughout the year, NCJRS offers this information on citizen preparedness and volunteer opportunities, as well as resources for military personnel and their families.
+In recognition of National Preparedness Month and for use throughout the year, NCJRS offers this information for communities, those called on to respond to incidents, and those who wish to volunteer during and after incidents.
 Please select an option from the following list or from the section at the right under the heading "Safety and Preparedness" to learn more: